-For over 140 years, the sport of rugby has been a national passion and a determining influence on New Zealand life and culture.
+Rugby is far more than just a game and is a national passion and a determining influence on New Zealand life and culture.

-Rugby has helped shape modern Kiwis into a proud, sporting, innovative nation determined to make its mark on the world.
+The sport has helped shape modern Kiwis into a proud, sporting, innovative nation determined to make its mark on the world.

 First NZ rugby game